 Dana Gioia is an internationally acclaimed poet and writer.
 Former California Poet laureate and Chairman of the National Endowment for the Arts, Gioia was born in Los Angeles of Italian and Mexican descent.
 The first person in his family to attend college, he received a BA and MBA from Stanford and an MA from Harvard in Comparative Literature.
 For fifteen years he worked as a businessman before quitting at forty-one to become a full-time writer.

-Gioia has published five full-length collections of verse, most recently Meet Me at the Lighthouse (2023).
-His collection 99 Poems: New & Selected (2016), which won the Poets’ Prize as the best new book of the year.
+Gioia has published six full-length collections of verse, most recently Meet Me at the Lighthouse (2023).
+His collection 99 Poems: New & Selected (2016) won the Poets’ Prize as the best new book of the year.
 His third collection, Interrogations at Noon (2001), was awarded the American Book Award.
 Gioia is best known as a central figure in the revival of rhyme, meter, and narrative in contemporary poetry.
 Critic William Oxley has called Gioia, “probably the most exquisite poet writing in English today.”

 An influential critic, Gioia has published four books of essays.
 His controversial volume, Can Poetry Matter?
 (1992), was a finalist for the National Book Critics Circle award.
 The book is credited with helping to revive the role of poetry in American public culture.
 Gioia has also edited or co-edited two dozen best-selling literary anthologies, including An Introduction to Poetry (with X. J. Kennedy) and Best American Poetry 2018.
 His essays and memoirs have appeared in BBC Radio, The New Yorker, The Atlantic, The Washington Post, The New York Times, Hudson Review.

 Gioia has written four opera libretti and collaborated with musicians in genres from classical to jazz.
 His work has been set to music by Morten Lauridsen, Lori Laitman, Dave Brubeck, Ned Rorem, Paul Salerni, and numerous other composers.
 He collaborated with jazz pianist Helen Sung on her vocal album, Sung With Words (2018).
 His dance opera (with Paul Salerni), Haunted, premiered in 2019.